 - West River Cabana – 10 People – 50% Food & Beverage Credit – $750-2000+

 - Private Reserve Cabana– 10 People – 50% Food & Beverage Credit – $700-2000+

 - MGM Party Cabana – 20 People – 50% Food & Beverage Credit – $800-2000+

 All food and drink needs are performed by the Cabana Grill.
 While there are several other bars dotted around it’s all the same menu as the Grill.
 You can head to the grill and sit in their outdoor seating area or like most people enjoy the food poolside!

 The Menu is pretty decent for Vegas Pool Food.
 Most Pools in Vegas offer a very similar menu and it’s far from exciting.
-Burger, tacos, Pizza, Sandwiched, and of course the obligatory Chicken Tenders.
+Burger, tacos, Pizza, Sandwiches, and of course the obligatory Chicken Tenders.
 All of which are present at the Cabana Grill, along with a few items not always available at other pools such as sushi and Lobster Nachos!
 There is also a pretty decent Breakfast menu which is nice to enjoy before the temperature gets too high!

 Basically, it’s a decent pool cafe, but on the whole pool cafes in Vegas are not great so this is the best of a so-so bunch.

 There are several bars dotted around the Pool Deck.
 If you are sitting on Free sun loungers then Cocktail waitresses will circle the area and take food or drink orders but on the whole, they are quite infrequent and very busy so your order may be slow.
 On the whole, it’s often quicker to jump up and grab a drink yourself.
 Naturally, if you have a dedicated host let them do the work!